Motivic Realizations of Singularity Categories and Vanishing Cycles: Vanishing Cycles and Singularity Categories

-Throughout this section we fix an excellent henselian trait $S=\Spec A$ with uniformizer $\pi$.
-We also fix $p:X\to S$ a proper flat scheme of finite type over $S$ with $X$ regular\todos{ and with smooth generic fiber $X_\eta$ over $\eta$ - we never use this}.
-We consider the LG-pair given by $X$ with the function $f$ defined as the composite
+\begin{context} Throughout this section we fix an excellent henselian trait $S=\Spec A$ with uniformizer $\pi$.
+We also fix $p:X\to S$ a proper flat scheme over $S$ with $X$ regular.
+We consider the LG-pair $(X, f)$ where $f$ is defined as the composite

-where $\pi$ is our fixed uniformizer.
+$\pi$ being our fixed uniformizer.
 We will simply denote denote this LG-pair by $(X,\pi)$.
-Our main result establishes a comparison between the motivic realization of the corresponding singularity dg-category $\Sing(X,\pi)$ and the vanishing cycles for the map $p$.
-We will consider the following commutative diagram with pullback squares
+Also, consider the following commutative diagram with pullback squares

 which by Remark \ref{rem-choice-uniformizer} and under the hypothesis that $p$ is flat, are also derived fiber products.

-We start this section, by exploring the motive of the derived category of singularities of the pair $(X,\pi)$.
-Recall from the discussion on motivic realizations of dg-categories, that diagram (\ref{eq-exactsequenceMF}) and Lemma \ref{lemma-null} provide a cofiber-fiber sequence of $\BU_S$-modules
+In particular, the canonical inclusion $t(X_0)\to X_0$ is an equivalence. \end{context}